MarvelousAnything/tal/dev/resources/project_info.md

   - Functions should rarely be longer then ~80 lines.
   - All variables should be declared const unless there is a good reason for them not to be.
-  - Max of 1 prefix (in addition to ti_) for type/function/variable names.
+  - Max of 1 prefix (in addition to tal_) for type/function/variable names.